tapnpray/tapnpray.github.io/README.md

 ## 📈 Analytics

-Google Analytics is integrated to help improve the experience while respecting user privacy.
+Google Analytics is integrated to improve the experience while respecting user privacy.

 ---

-## 💙 Support the Mission
+## 💙 Support

-If Tap N Pray has impacted you and you'd like to support:
+If this app blesses you and you'd like to support:

 👉 https://venmo.com/u/tapnpray